 So: We must tell the WEC to order voting-machine audits in every county, and that they be completed before November 2018 election results are declared final.

-This topic should be on their September 2018 meeting agenda.
+This topic will be on their September 2018 meeting agenda, and they have asked for voters' input.